AaronAsAChimp/image-lint/README.md

 ### File Extension Mismatch `--mismatch` ###

 This option will check for images whose file extension doesn't match the contents of the file.
-For example: if a PSD file was renamed to '.png' without it be converted.
+For example: if a PSD file was renamed to '.png' without it being converted.
 The default is true.

 ```sh
 $ image-lint --mismatch true ./images/